gkbell46/Behavioral-Training/README.md

 [image1]: ./Model_layers.png "Model Visualization"
 ![Alt text](/Model_layers.jpg?raw=true "Model Visualization")

  Nvidia model worked great.
-Minor tweeks are performed.
+Minor tweeks are performed to develop a better model.

 1. Added pooling layers
 2. Added droupout layer to avoid overfitting of the model.
 Layers can be seen in run_save_model() function in the utilityFile.py